dor-amar/python-devops-course/modules/python-basics/json.md

 {"name": "Alice", "age": 30, "is_admin": true, "skills": ["python", "devops"]}
 ```

 After importing the `json` module, you can use [`.dumps()`](https://docs.python.org/3/library/json.html#json.dumps) to convert a Python dictionary to a **JSON-formatted string**, which represents a JSON object.

-It’s important to understand that when you use `.dumps()`, you get a Python string in return.
-In other words, you don’t create any kind of JSON data type.
-The result is similar to what you’d get if you used Python’s built-in [`str()` function](https://realpython.com/python-strings/)
+It's important to understand that when you use `.dumps()`, you get a Python string in return.
+In other words, you don't create any kind of JSON data type.
+The result is similar to what you'd get if you used Python's built-in [`str()` function](https://realpython.com/python-strings/)

 **Note:** When you convert a dictionary to JSON, the dictionary keys will always be strings in JSON.

 ```python
 import json